Mexiale1/DataStructuresLibrary/README.md

 Thank you very much:
 - Mexiale1 (Jesse Michael Mazo)
 - dobidobop (Dave Christian Gagani)
-- Piyaa-bot (Feahmar Jean Bentazal)
+- newJean06 (Feahmar Jean Bentazal)

 # References
 - If there are any, insert here.